jhannes/logevents/README.md

 ### TODO

-* Implement default configuration and configuration service loading
-* Profiles
-* Implement servlets
+* Implement proper ANSI logging for console
+* Move LogEventConfiguration and LogEventFactory around to my satisfaction
 * Implement emergency logging if something fails in logevents